hilmisuhanakar/hsa-video-compressor/README.md

 # Licence

-hsa-video-compressor - Material Design is an open source project that is licensed under the MIT license.
+hsa-video-compressor is an open source project that is licensed under the MIT license.